Fruktus/ImageTagger/readme.md

 # ImageTagger
 ---
-This is a simple Java program I wrote in order to easily classify images by hand for machine learning purposes.
+This is a simple Java program I wrote in order to easily sort images by hand for machine learning purposes.
-Currently might be buggy.

 ## Features
 - Moves or copies images to folders mapped to keyboard shortcuts